The Cloths of Heaven

 “She danced because some feelings could not survive in silence.”

 Shezzy is sixteen years old, the daughter of Iranian immigrants living in a forgotten industrial city in the north of Europe.
-Quiet, observant, and almost invisible within the rigid structures of school and family life, she carries within her a secret inner world shaped by music, movement, longing, and stars.
+Quiet, observant, and often unseen within the rigid structures of school and family life, she carries a secret inner world shaped by music, movement, longing, poetry, and stars.

-In a city built from rust, rain, and forgotten dreams, Shezzy becomes a quiet source of light.
+In a city built from rust, rain, and forgotten dreams, Shezzy becomes one of its quiet miracles: a girl who seems too pure for the world, yet brave enough to change it.

 Al